 ― William Shakespeare, Twelfth Night

-Throughout 2017, how about we cling to that extra dose of magic hanging in the air?
+In the new year, how about we cling to that extra dose of magic hanging in the air?
 Goodness knows we could use it.

 12 ways to make Christmas last (or simply lift your spirits)…